openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 You can use the editor to change and store this config.
 You can start with the demo-sitemap to get a quick overview about how the CometVisu looks like.

-## New features (compared to the 1.x version)

-*   PHP support: Editor is working, rsslog-plugin can be used (see examples)
-*   Persistence support: Any persisted item can be used to create a chart
-*   GroupItem support: as known from the openHAB UI´s the group-functions like the number of open windows in a group of contacts can be shown in the visu

 ## Examples